 What is Nutritional Sciences?

-Nutritional Sciences uses nutrition as the backbone to integrate physiological science, behavioral sciences, foods and food systems management, and nutrition as medicine to prepare students to help individuals and communities both locally and globally.
-Students are uniquely prepared to integrate their strong science foundation and nutrition knowledge to help others lead healthier lives through application of nutrition principles to health promotion and wellness, sports nutrition, research and intervention science, medical nutrition therapy, and behavioral interventions.
+Nutritional Sciences uses nutrition as the backbone to integrate physiological science, behavioral sciences, foods, food systems management, and nutrition as medicine to prepare students to help individuals and communities locally and globally.
+Students are uniquely prepared to integrate their strong science foundation and nutrition knowledge to help others lead healthier lives.
+Areas of study include the application of nutrition principles to health promotion and wellness, sports performance, research and intervention science, medical nutrition therapy, and behavioral interventions.

 You Might Like This Program If...

 - You are majoring in a health-related discipline such as Biobehavioral Health, Kinesiology, Pre-medicine, Human Development and Family Studies, Biology, Biochemistry, Chemistry, and other majors connected to the health professions.

 - You want to learn more about nutrition and apply it to your own life.